Gaborandi/Classification-of-Mixed-Categorical-and-Numerical-data/README.md

 categorical data should be converted into dummies variables first

 to overcome the unbalanced data, i did both oversampling and undersampling techniques

+undersampling: in this technique, we Under-Sample the majority class(es) by randomly picking samples with or without replacement.

+you can find the documentation of this python library here = https://imbalanced-learn.org/stable/references/generated/imblearn.under_sampling.RandomUnderSampler.html